Ballia district: Struggle for independence

 In 1908, students at the government school in Ballia held a procession to celebrate the release of nationalist writer B.G.
 Tilak from prison.
 When the students reached the kutchery, the police made a lathi charge on them and many students were maimed.
 25 students were expelled and many others quit in order to focus on political activities.

 When Mahatma Gandhi launched the non-cooperation movement in the early 1920s, the people in Ballia district responded enthusiastically.
 A volunteer force of 2,600 was raised in the district to help organise meetings and protests and conduct night patrols.
 The district also contributed a sum of 13,000 rupees to the Tilak Memorial Swaraj Fund.
 Stores selling alcohol were picketed, and many palm trees were cut down throughout the district (due to their being used to make arrack).
 Law courts and government offices were boycotted, and many students stopped attending school in order to take part in meetings and processions.
 British goods were also boycotted, and foreign goods were burnt in public: among the recorded incidents in Ballia district were one ganja seller in Rasra and a number of cloth merchants in Ballia who publicly burnt their wares in protest.

-On April 4, 1922, Jawaharlal Nehru spoke to a crowd of 3,000 people in Ballia.
-Then, on June 21 and 22, Motilal Nehru and Madan Mohan Malaviya also gave addresses at Rasra and Ballia, where they promoted Swadeshi ideas including the revival of hand-spinning and hand-weaving, ending untouchability among Hindus, prohibition of alcohol, and Hindu-Muslim unity.
+On 4 April 1922 Jawaharlal Nehru spoke to a crowd of 3,000 people in Ballia.
+Then, on 21 and 22 June, Motilal Nehru and Madan Mohan Malaviya also gave addresses at Rasra and Ballia, where they promoted Swadeshi ideas including the revival of hand-spinning and hand-weaving, ending untouchability among Hindus, prohibition of alcohol, and Hindu-Muslim unity.
 Their speeches received very positive receptions, and a national school was established at Bansdih while spinning wheels were distributed in rural parts of the district.

 Jawaharlal Nehru returned to Ballia in 1923, where he gave a speech denouncing Gandhi's arrest and imprisonment.
-As a result, on March 18 (exactly one year after Gandhi's arrest), members of the district held a total hartal.
+As a result, on 18 March (exactly one year after Gandhi's arrest), members of the district held a total hartal.
 Gandhi himself later visited the district in 1925, where he thanked the district residents for their enthusiastic participation in the non-cooperation movement.
 Later, in protest of the Simon Commission in 1928, all schools run by the Ballia district board were closed and a complete hartal observed.

 In early 1930, many Ballia district residents took part in the salt satyagraha.
-Then beginning on April 12, salt was publicly manufactured in Ballia in violation of the British salt law.
+Then, beginning on 12 April, salt was publicly manufactured in Ballia in violation of the British salt law.
 People in Reoti, Rasra, and Bansdih later followed suit.